Flavien Khoury

-Flavien Khoury also Flavien Kfoury (1859 in Khounshara, Lebanon - 1920) was Archbishop of the Melkite Greek Catholic Archeparchy of Homs in Syria.
+Flavien Khoury also Flavien Kfoury (1859 in Khenchara - 1920) was Archbishop of the Melkite Greek Catholic Archeparchy of Homs in Syria.

 Life

-On November 21, 1901, Khoury became the successor of Gregory Ata and was appointed Archbishop of Homs.
+On 21 November 1901, Khoury became the successor of Gregory Atta and was appointed Archbishop of Homs.
 He was co-consecrator of the Melkite Patriarch Maximos IV Sayegh.
 In 1920, he became, at the same time appointed Titular Archbishop of Palmyra of Greek Melkites, retired archbishop and died in the same year.
-He was succeeded by Basilio Khouri.
+He was succeeded by Basil Khoury.